Home - Vegetables - 2-Minute Blanched Broccolini with Lemon

 Cooked broccolini and stems in a round gray serving bowl with serving spoons and lemon wedges.

-Your broccolini will turn out with a beautiful, vibrant green color and a balanced tender-crunchy texture in every bite.
+It almost seems too easy, but if you try this method, your broccolini will turn out with a beautiful, vibrant green color and a balanced texture in every bite.
 And it’s not roasted, sautéed or pan-fried.
 What’s the secret?

-It’s actually a little chef tip I learned while working in restaurant kitchens, and it couldn’t be easier.
+It’s actually a little chef tip I learned while working in restaurant kitchens, and it couldn’t be more simple.

 Image: Broccolini spears and florets arranged on a bowl with a napkin.